 George Fox was a founder of The Religious Society of Friends, also called Quakers, that developed out of a Christian renewal movement during the 17th century in England.
 Fox eagerly shared of his intimate experience with the living Christ with others, who responded in large numbers.
 The new fellowship of believers called themselves Friends in accordance with Jesus’ words, “You are my friends, if you do whatever I command.”

-George Fox is one of the top 60 out of 1,400 American colleges in study-abroad participation (U.S. News & World Report).
+George Fox is consistently a national leader in study-abroad participation (U.S. News & World Report).
 Nearly half of our undergraduates participate in an international experience.

 Richter Scholars Program